 Voluntarily resigned employees are also not entitled to separation pay unless it’s clearly stated in their contract or company policy that they can receive such payments after leaving the company.

-In addition, employers whose businesses ceased operations due to serious financial losses are not obligated to pay their employees’ separation pay, provided they can comply with the strict requirements proving they have closed their businesses due to this reason.
+In addition, employers whose businesses ceased operations due to severe financial losses are not obligated to pay their employees’ separation pay, provided they can comply with the strict requirements proving they have closed their businesses due to this reason.

 There are two ways to compute separation pay.
 Note that a fraction of six months is considered one year:

-1. If Dismissal is Due to Installation of Labor-Saving Devices and Redundancy.
+1. If Dismissal is Due to Installation of Labor-Saving Devices and Redundancy

 One-month salary, or one-month pay for every year of service, whichever is higher.